joerivanveen/faq-with-categories/faq-with-categories/readme.txt

 - Only 1 central FAQ list is supported (though you can display subsets of the FAQs anywhere you want)

-- Currently only with shortcodes, no widgets yet
+- Currently only with shortcodes, no widgets

 - Filtering and searching the FAQs only work with javascript enabled (but then again, so does most of WordPress)